itsPeetah/polimi-mdproject-2024-teachme/README.md

 ## 	:toolbox: Getting Started

 ### :whale: Installation with Docker
-In order to install the project using `Docker`, you must have Docker and Docker Compose installed on your machine.
+To install the project using `Docker`, you must have Docker installed on your machine.
 You can find the installation instructions [here][docker-link].
-Additionaly, you need to install `docker-compose` in order to run the project.
+Additionally, you need to install `docker-compose` to run the project.
 You can find the installation instructions [here][docker-compose-link].

 Once Docker and docker-compose are set up, follow the instructions in the wiki of the project to install the project using Docker.

 <!-- Prerequisites -->
 ### :bangbang: Prerequisites (no docker)
 This project runs on a Node.js environment.
 Make sure you have Node.js installed on your machine.
 You can install it from [here][node-link].
-Moreover it uses `npm` as package manager.
+Moreover, it uses `npm` as package manager.
 The application is built using `Next.js`.
 If you don't have `npm` installed, you can install it from [here][npm-link].
 If you don't have `Next.js` installed, you can follow the installation instructions [here][next-link].

 Regarding the backend, it is built using `Python 3`.
 You can install it from [here][python-link].
 It uses `pip` packet manager.
 You can install it following the guide [here][pip-link].